farookphuket/article_on_web/README.md

 - 15 Sep 2020
 1.  update sound clip from laptop
-2.  update README.md file from desktop and get the new link for project
+2.  update README.md file from desktop merge desktop branch to master and get the new link for project on desktop
+3.  try to finish the part 3 of นาคเทวี (if it possible!)

 - 14 Sep 2020